eMahtab/graph-valid-tree/README.md

 }
 ```
 # Implementation 3 : O(n) : For the graph to be a valid tree, it must have exactly n - 1 edges and all the vertices should be reachable
+For the graph to be a valid tree, it must have exactly n - 1 edges.
+Any less, and it can't possibly be fully connected.
+Any more, and it has to contain cycles.
+Additionally, if the graph is fully connected and contains exactly n - 1 edges, it can't possibly contain a cycle, and therefore must be a tree!
 ```java
 class Solution {
     public boolean validTree(int n, int[][] edges) {